esper-io/dev-docs/docs/home/console.md

 If you plan to use the Esper Cloud to install your own Enterprise apps, we recommend not enabling Google Play Protect to prevent your apps from being blocked.
 You also don’t need to report the Esper agent app to Google Play Protect.

-Occasionally the device ships with a custom launcher app in ROM.
-In that case you’ll get a popup to choose which app is used as the Home app.
+Occasionally, the device ships with a custom launcher app in ROM.
+In that case, you’ll get a popup to choose which app is used as the Home app.
 Choose **Esper**, select **Always**.

 You may also encounter notifications to improve location accuracy.
 Agreeing to use these services means you are passing your location data to a third party.
 While you typically need to accept end user licensing agreements (EULAs) in order for the device to function, optional choices regarding diagnostic data and additional services are frequently presented.
 You should evaluate the tradeoff based on your specific use case and decide accordingly - we typically recommend declining these services.